75 Must Know Nautical Terms

 18. Chart

-A chart is a map that sailors check their position and plan their voyages with.
+A chart is a map with which sailors check their position and plan their voyages.

 19. Crow’s nest

 The crow’s nest is a lookout placed high up on the mainmast.
-Crow’s nests are placed as high as possible in order to provide the observer with a good view of the surroundings.
+Crow’s nests are placed as high as possible to give the observer a good view of the surroundings.

 20. Dinghy

-A dinghy is a small boat that is designed for quick trips between a ship and the shore.
+A dinghy is a small boat for quick trips between a ship and the shore.

 Aside from that, dinghy is used to refer to small racing yachts or recreational sailing boats.
 These are often used for beginner training since they are easier to control than large ships.